Everything You Need to Know About Relactation and Pumping

 Moms have lots of reasons for wanting to explore relactation.

 - Wanting to resume breastfeeding after needing to wean early.
-This could be due to medical reasons, personal or professional circumstances, or other reasons.
+This could be due to medical reasons, personal or professional circumstances, national formula shortage, or other reasons.

 - Difficulty establishing breastfeeding after birth.
 This could be due to prematurity, lack of breastfeeding support, or other reasons.